BillVGN/GameUtilities/README.md

 # GameUtilities
-Some functions to "circumvent" certain android games
+Some functions to "circumvent" certain android games.
+Requires [ROOT].